 What to Do

-History & Inca ruins: Within the Sacred Valley, you’ll find a host of ruins like Ollantaytambo, Sacsayhuaman, and Pisac.
-While these smaller sites are more spread out than Machu Picchu, you’ll have your fill of Spanish colonial villages, handicraft markets, and Incan history if you manage to visit them all.
+History & Inca ruins: Within the Sacred Valley, you'll find a host of ruins like Ollantaytambo, Sacsayhuaman, and Pisac.
+While these smaller sites are more spread out than Machu Picchu, you'll have your fill of Spanish colonial villages, handicraft markets, and Inca history if you manage to visit them all.

-Sightseeing in Lima: Despite the fact that it hardly ever rains here, this layover city often gets overlooked for Cusco.
-But Peru's capital is rich in history and culture with beautiful architecture, cathedrals, interesting museums, a growing culinary scene (including #6 and #7 on The World's 50 Best Restaurants list), nightlife, and great shopping.
-Make sure to spend an evening watching the sunset overlooking the bluffs at Miraflores.
+Sightseeing in Lima: Although it hardly ever rains here, Cusco often overlooks this layover city.
+But Peru's capital is rich in history and culture with beautiful architecture, cathedrals, interesting museums, a growing culinary scene (including #6 and #7 on "The World's 50 Best Restaurants" list), nightlife, and great shopping.
+Make sure to spend an evening watching the sunset overlooking the bluffs at Miraflores

-Fiesta De Las Cruces: On May 3rd, this fascinating festival is celebrated in Lima, Cusco, and Ayacucho and other towns.
-It is a procession of crosses decorated with flowers which are carried to hills and neighboring churches.
-Fiesta de la Cruces is accompanied with traditional music and dances.
+Fiesta de las CrucesMultiple (May 3).
+This fascinating festival is celebrated in Lima, Cusco, Ayacucho, and other towns. it's a procession of crosses decorated with flowers carried to the hills and neighboring churches.
+Fiesta de la Cruces is accompanied by traditional music and dances.

-Festival del Mar: The first week in May celebrates the arrival of Takaynamo, the man history tells us founded Chan Chan.
+Festival del MarHuanchaco.
+The first week in May celebrates the arrival of Takaynamo, the man history tells us founded Chan Chan.
 They celebrate every other year in Huanchaco with surf contests, dancing, and partying.

 More Helpful Information